bluestrike2/nsdcf.org/content/news/10-08-18-veterans-day-shirts/index.md

 ## Help show your support for Norwin veterans this Veterans Day

+*After repeated requests, the NSDCF is proud to extend its offering of the 2018 Veterans Day shirts.
+Shirts may be ordered online until November 30th.*

 Norwin schools are proud to host annual Veterans Day assemblies to recognize the service of Norwin veterans and bring them together with students.
 This year, the NSDCF is offering these shirts, white in both short and long sleeve, to help show our support.

 Twenty-five percent of all proceeds will be donated to local veterans organizations.
-Orders are due by **October 17th**.
+Orders are due by **November 30th**.

 <div class="form">
   <form target="paypal" action="https://www.paypal.com/cgi-bin/webscr" method="post">